-(i) Guarantee obligations 464,451 million yen
+(i) Guarantee obligations

-(ii) The Company has been under investigation by authorities overseas, on account of suspected violations of the antitrust laws concerning the shipping of cargo including automobiles handled in or after September 2012.
-Also, the Company has been sued in class civil lawsuits in several regions for damages and suspension of shipments, etc. without specific amount of damage, for its conspiracy to fix prices of shipping with major automobile shipping companies concerning marine transportation of assembled automobiles, etc.
+(ii) The Company has been sued in class civil lawsuits in several regions for damages and suspension of shipments, etc. without specific amount of damage, for its conspiracy to fix prices of shipping with major automobile shipping companies concerning marine transportation of assembled automobiles, etc. It is difficult to reasonably predict the results of these lawsuits at present.
+4) Claims and liabilities toward subsidiaries and affiliates (except for as presented in item categories)